malis-course/MALIS/exercises/00-setup/README.md

 # Setup

-This tutorial is designed to get set and running with Git and your local Python environment.
-It will give you the basics to start working with Jupyter notebooks.
+This tutorial is designed to get you familiarized with python and some of the core libraries we will be using during the course:

 The tutorial contains three parts: